adamkhalil1/Excercise1-Contdel/README.md

 sixth yml  checks and reacts to fith xml file if fail or not
 ![image info](screenshots/sixth.png)

-seventh yml triggered checks and reacts to fith xml file if fail or not
+seventh yml triggered on push, own action uses cinotifier to send a message whenever the job is sucessfully finished
 ![image info](screenshots/seventh.png)